Experimental study of turbulent thermal diffusion of particles in inhomogeneous and anisotropic turbulence: Physics of turbulent thermal diffusion

 The physics of the effect of turbulent thermal diffusion for solid particles is as follows \cite{EKR96,EKR97}.
 The inertia causes particles inside the turbulent eddies to drift out to the boundary regions between eddies due to the centrifugal inertial force, so that inertial particles are locally accumulated in these regions.
 These regions have low vorticity fluctuations, high strain rate and high pressure fluctuations \cite{M87}.
 Similarly, there is an outflow of inertial particles from regions with minimum fluid pressure fluctuations.
 In homogeneous and isotropic turbulence with a zero gradient of the mean temperature, there is no preferential direction, so that there is no large-scale effect of particle accumulation.

 In temperature-stratified turbulence, fluctuations of fluid temperature $\theta$ and velocity ${\bm u}$ are correlated due to a non-zero turbulent heat flux, $\langle \theta \, {\bm u} \rangle\not=\bm{0}$.
 Fluctuations of temperature cause pressure fluctuations, which result in fluctuations of the number density of particles.
+In the mechanism of turbulent thermal diffusion, only pressure fluctuations which are correlated with velocity fluctuations due to a non-zero turbulent heat flux play a crucial role.
 Increase of the fluid pressure fluctuations is accompanied by an accumulation of particles, and the direction of the mean flux of particles coincides with that of the turbulent heat flux.
-The turbulent flux of particles is directed toward the minimum of the mean temperature, and the particles tend to be accumulated in this region \cite{RI21}.
+The turbulent flux of particles is directed to the minimum of the mean temperature, and the particles tend to be accumulated in this region \cite{RI21}.

+The similar effect of accumulation of particles in the vicinity of the mean temperature minimum (or in the vicinity of the maximum of the mean fluid density) and the formation of inhomogeneous spatial distributions of the mean particle number density exists also for non-inertial particles or gaseous admixtures in density-stratified or temperature-stratified turbulence, i.e., for a low-Mach-number compressible turbulent fluid flow \cite{EKR97,HKRB12,RKB18}.

+The physics of the accumulation of non-inertial particles in the vicinity of the maximum of the mean fluid density can be explained as follows.
+Let us assume that the mean fluid density $\overline{\rho}_2$ at point $2$ is larger than the mean fluid density $\overline{\rho}_1$ at point $1$.
+Consider two small control volumes {\it a} and {\it b} located between these two points, and let the direction of the local turbulent velocity in volume {\it a} at some instant be the same as the direction of the mean fluid density gradient $\bec\nabla \, \overline{\rho}$ (i.e., along the $x$ axis toward point $2$).
+Let the local turbulent velocity in volume {\it b} at this instant be directed opposite to the mean fluid density gradient (i.e., toward point $1$).